ALL MEMBERS OF THE SURGERY PRIMARY CARE TEAM ARE DEDICATED TO A QUALITY CHARTER TO ACHIEVE HEALTH SERVICES WHICH MEET THE PATIENT’S REQUIREMENTS.

 - Receive appropriate drugs and medicines

-- Have the right to view their medial records, subject to the Acts and associated procedure and to know those working for the NHS are under legal obligation to keep the contents confidential.
+- Have the right to view their medical records, subject to the Acts and associated procedure and to know those working for the NHS are under legal obligation to keep the contents confidential.

 Changes to Procedures:

-When changes are introduced to practice procedures that affect patients, we will ensure that these are clearly explained, by means of a brochure; via the patient reference group; practice website; waiting room electronic noticeboard or individual leaflets, giving as much notice as practicable.
+When changes are introduced to practice procedures that affect patients, we will ensure that these are clearly explained, by means of a brochure; via the patient reference group; waiting room noticeboard or individual leaflets, giving as much notice as practicable.